 Maintenance of the grounds of these cemeteries is done by Council; however the maintenance of the plot is the responsibility of the family.
 E.g. If the monument (headstone) is damaged over the years, it is the responsibility of the family to fix it.

 Any work conducted on general cemetery plots must be done by licensed contractors.

 Forms and Guides

 - Instructions for erecting your Plaque or Headstone

 - Fees and Charges

 - War Memorial Information

-If you would like to have a defence forces badge included on a memorial plaque (at an extra charge of $55.00) OR have a person's name added to a War Memorial Wall, you will need to provide evidence that the person has served in the Australian Defence Forces (such as discharge papers).
+Military symbols will require a letter from Veteran's Affairs to allow use of the symbol on a plaque, motif cost applies.
+Alternatively to have a person's name added to a War Memorial Wall, you will need to provide evidence that the person has served in the Australian Defence Forces (such as discharge papers).